In my first SHIT HAPPENS blog post I had a few stories about getting lost in cities that you’re supposed to be in.

 But instead of putting all the blame on the Czech I have to take some responsibility in this matter.

-On both of these misadventures I think I ended up taking the Inner City Trains instead of the Direct Trains.
+On both misadventures I think I took the Inner City Trains instead of the Direct Trains.

-I might have read the wrong info on how long it actually took to get to my final destination too.
+I also might have read the time it took to get to my final destination wrong too.

 Mistakes will be made.

 I clearly read the timetable wrong on this one.